 (a) Bundled pricing is a simple pricing method that includes the aggregated price of energy, network, metering and other charges.
 Cost components are on-peak and off-peak rates with all other costs factored into these rates.
 This is with the exception of the Retail Service Fee component (sometimes referred to as the supply charge), which is charged separately.

-(b) Bundled pricing includes all network charges and all market charges applicable to the delivery of retail electricity to your sites.
+(c) Bundled pricing includes a retail service fee, the energy price, network and market charges applicable to the delivery of retail electricity to your sites.

 Category B – Unbundled Pricing for Large Sites (>160 MWh per annum)